ia-trainingdepartment/ignition-sdk-guide/docs/programming-for-the-gateway/projects-and-project-resources.md

 Modules can add a `ProjectListener` to the `ProjectManager` in order to be notified when a project is added, removed, or modified.

+You can use the `CompletableFuture<> requestScan()` public method to the`ProjectManagerBase` to request that the project directory is scanned immediately for project and resource updates.

 It's important to realize that the Project class serves a variety of purposes.
 It can be a fully loaded project, but can also represent a subset of a project, or simply the structure, without resource data actually present.